 For the last and most important meet of the season, the three seniors will be playing in the top three spots, while sophomore Tiffany Cheung and freshman Isabel Han will hit in the fourth and fifth spots, respectively.

 The same five placed second in the Roar-EE Invitational last weekend, just ten strokes behind first-place Harvard.

-Anderson thinks that his team’s high finish at the Roar-EE “help[ed] the girls realize how good they really are.”
+Anderson thinks that his team’s high finish at the Roar-EE helped his golfers realize how competitive they can be.

 “That was the first time we faced all the Ivy teams [in one invitational], and I think they really saw how they stand in relation to the other teams,” he said.

 Additionally, Anderson said the years of collegiate golf experience, as well as experience at the Baltusrol course itself, will give his women an advantage.

 “They’ve played in enough tournaments that they’ll be able to adapt to whatever the course presents.”

 Each of the seniors has played in over 30 tournaments in the past four years, and this will mark the group’s fourth trip to the Ivy League Championships.

 This is the class of 2010’s last chance to accomplish something that it agrees has been a long time coming.

 “It’s been just knowing we can shoot lower scores, and once one person did it, it just caused a momentum of good playing and that generated confidence,” Kotowski said.